Troubleshoot slow internet speeds

 Front of SmartNID showing green status light: Connected

-The Ethernet cable plugs into any one of the yellow Ethernet ports on the back of the router.
+The Ethernet cord plugs into any one of the yellow Ethernet ports on the back of the router.
 Once this is connected, the light ring on the front of the router will turn solid green.

 The C4000XG modem has one status light ring on the front.